IQSS/dataverse/doc/sphinx-guides/source/developers/sql-upgrade-scripts.rst

 SQL Upgrade Scripts
 ===================

 The database schema for Dataverse is constantly evolving.
-As other developers make changes to the database schema you will need to keep up with these changes to keep your development environment in working order.
-Additionally, as you make changes to the database schema, you must help write SQL upgrade scripts as needed and communicate with your fellow developers when the scripts must be applied.
+As other developers make changes to the database schema you will need to keep up with these changes to have your development environment in working order.
+Additionally, as you make changes to the database schema, you must write SQL upgrade scripts when needed and communicate with your fellow developers about applying those scripts.

 .. contents:: |toctitle|
 	:local: